theRJMurray/runehelper/README.md

 `npm run frontend-install`
 `npm run dev`

+## Searching User Stats
+Type the name you wish to search in the empty field and click "Search"

 ## Running tests
 `npm install`
 `npm test`

-## Searching User Stats
-in App.js change this.state.name in the constructor